tgdbepe4/corona_ch_bag_formulare/README.md

 ## Download from similar project

 There is another very similar activity, https://github.com/lakay/COVID-19_PDF-Reporting and a download page is available.
 I copy their PDF's to here and to the cloud folder to prevent a parallel development.
+And I moved my ones away to the foleder "old".

 ## XML files for import and export